-- VI.D.2.
-Each program must ensure continuity of patient care, consistent with the program's policies and procedures referenced in VI.C.2-VI.C.2.b), in the event that a fellow may be unable to perform their patient care responsibilities due to excessive fatique.
-(Core) - VI.D.3.
+VI.D.2.
+Each program must ensure continuity of patient care, consistent with the program's policies and procedures referenced in VI.C.2-

+with the program's policies and procedures referenced in VI.C.2-VI.C.2.b), in the event that a fellow may be unable to perform their patient care responsibilities due to excessive fatigue.
+(Core)

+VI.D.3.
 The program, in partnership with its Sponsoring Institution, must ensure adequate sleep facilities and safe transportation options for fellows who may be too fatigued to safely return home.
+(Core)

-(Core) - VI.E.
-Clinical Responsibilities, Teamwork, and Transitions of Care
+VI.E.
+Clinical Responsibilities, Teamwork, and Transitions of Care illness/condition, and available support services.
+(Core)